BjornKennethHolmstrom/website/src/lib/whitepapers/change-paradox/index.md

 ## Background

-Developed from the essay "The Change Paradox: Why We Keep Choosing the Illusion of Change Over the Real Thing" and expanded through deep collaboration with AI reasoning systems, integrating:
+Originally synthesized from the essay "The Change Paradox: Why We Keep Choosing the Illusion of Change Over the Real Thing" and expanded through deep collaboration with AI reasoning systems, integrating:

 - Spiral Dynamics (developmental psychology)
 - Polyvagal Theory (nervous system regulation)